markbosire/Practice-Questions-GCP-ACE/README.md

 - [ ] 1.
 Update your instances' metadata to add the following value: snapshot-schedule: 0 1 * * * 2.
 Update your instances' metadata to add the following value: snapshot-retention: 30.
 - [ ] 1.
 In the Cloud Console, go to the Compute Engine Disks page and select your instance's disk.
 2. In the Snapshot Schedule section, select Create Schedule and configure the following parameters: Schedule frequency: Daily.
 Start time: 1:00 AM - 2:00 AM.
 Autodelete snapshots after: 30 days.
 - [ ] 1.
 Create a Cloud Function that creates a snapshot of your instance's disk.
 2. Create a Cloud Function that deletes snapshots that are older than 30 days.
 3. Use Cloud Scheduler to trigger both Cloud Functions daily at 1:00 AM.
 - [ ] 1.
 Create a bash script in the instance that copies the content of the disk to Cloud Storage.
 2. Create a bash script in the instance that deletes data older than 30 days in the backup Cloud Storage bucket.
-3. Configure the instance's crontab to e ecute these scripts daily at 1:00 AM.
+3. Configure the instance's crontab to execute these scripts daily at 1:00 AM.

 **[⬆ Back to Top](#table-of-contents)**

-### Your e isting application running in Google Kubernetes Engine (GKE) consists of multiple pods running on four GKE n1-standard-2 nodes.
+### Your existing application running in Google Kubernetes Engine (GKE) consists of multiple pods running on four GKE n1-standard-2 nodes.
 You need to deploy additional pods requiring n2-highmem-16 nodes without any downtime.
 What should you do?

 - [ ] Use gcloud container clusters upgrade.
 Deploy the new services.
 - [ ] Create a new Node Pool and specify machine type n2-highmem-16.
 Deploy the new pods.